dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 A few things to note:

 * Auth0 Webtasks are Node.js functions.
   * With the new Serverless plugin, you can author your handlers in **Node 8**.
 This gives you access to new ES7 features like the `await` keyword.
+Support for Node 8 is something new that we're rolling out today specifically for the Serverless community!
   * Webtasks support several different [programming models](https://webtask.io/docs/model).
 The example above shows the most common form.
 * Each Webtask is exposed directly as an HTTP endpoint.
 There is no special gateway or binding configuration, it is immediately available.
-* The context object.
-The [context](https://webtask.io/docs/context) which allow you access the request body, query string params, secrets and more.
+* The [context](https://webtask.io/docs/context) object allows you to access the request body, query string params, secrets and more.
-* The callback object.
-This is a standard node callback, which you invoke to tell Webtask the request has completed.
+* The callback object is a standard node callback, which you invoke to tell Webtask the request has completed.

 ## Going further with Express, Pug and Nexmo.
 Now that you've seen the basics, let's go into a more advanced use case and see where Webtasks really shine.
 As I mentioned earlier, Webtasks give you strong HTTP fidelity.
-You can even use `Express` to create tasks that have multiple routes, use connect middleware, etc.
+You can even use `Express` to create handlers that have multiple routes, use connect middleware, etc.

 Let's add a new endpoint to our service that will serve up a webpage that we can use to send an SMS message.
 We'll use `Express` to create a webtask that has 2 routes.
 The first will render a Pug` template with a form to collect the phone number and message.
 The second endpoint will be posted to from the form and use Nexmo's messaging service to send an SMS message.